High Court of Tanzania

 December 2014

-Application to set aside dismissal for want of prosecution dismissed; non-appearance and informal notice to clerks were insufficient.
+Application to set aside dismissal denied for inadequate explanation, failure to file skeletons, and informal notice to clerks.

 18 December 2014